-This Item examines your organisation's key results in the areas of leadership and governance, strategic plan accomplishment, and societal responsibilities, with the aim of maintaining a fiscally sound, ethical organisation that is a good citizen in its communities.
+This Item examines your organisation's key results in the areas of leadership and governance, strategic plan accomplishment, and societal responsibilities, with the aim of maintaining a fiscally sound, ethical organisation that is a good citisen in its communities.

-- Because many organisations have difficulty determining appropriate measures, measuring progress in accomplishing their strategic objectives is a key challenge.
-Frequently, these progress measures can be discerned by first defining the results that would indicate end-goal success in achieving the strategic objective and then using that end-goal to define intermediate measures. - Independent of an increased national focus on issues of governance, ethics, and leadership accountability, it is important for organisations to practice and demonstrate high standards of overall conduct.
-Governance bodies and senior leaders should track relevant performance measures on a regular basis and emphasise this performance in stakeholder communications. - Results reported should include environmental, legal, and regulatory compliance; results or oversight audits by governmental or funding agencies; and noteworthy achievements in these areas, as appropriate.
+- Because of a lack of appropriate measures, a key challenge for many organisations is measuring their progress in accomplishing their strategic objectives.
+Frequently, these progress measures can be discerned by first defining the results that would indicate end-goal success in achieving the strategic objective and then using that measure to define intermediate measures. - Independent of an increased national focus on issues of governance, ethics, and leadership accountability, it is important for organisations to practice and demonstrate high standards of overall conduct.
+Those responsible for Governance and senior leaders should track relevant performance measures on a regular basis and emphasise this performance in stakeholder communications. - Results reported should include environmental, legal, and regulatory compliance; results or oversight audits by governmental or funding agencies; and noteworthy achievements in these areas, as appropriate.
 Results also should include indicators of support for key communities and other public purposes. - If your organisation has received sanctions or adverse actions under law, regulation, or contract during the past three years, the incidents and their current status should be summarised.